enasequence/read_docs/prog_01.md

 </PROJECT_SET>
 ```

-In your file "project.xml" change the value of `alias` to be a unique name.
+In your file `project.xml` change the value of `alias` to be a unique name.
 You may need this unique name to refer to your study when adding other objects to it.
 It can be a short acronym but it should be meaningful and memorable in some way.